Table of Contents

 MySQL version is greater than or equal to the specified version

 number.
-The KEY_BLOCK_SIZE
+The KEY_BLOCK_SIZE keyword in the

 following comment is executed only by servers from MySQL 5.1.10 or